 - Be discreet: Try not to ask for an upgrade around other guests.
 Front desk employees will not want to start a chain reaction, so play it smart (or very quiet) when inquiring about upgrades.
 And if you got it, don’t flaunt it.

-- Ask to see more rooms: According to our CEO Chris Loughlin: “If you are lucky, you’ll get a nice room the first time.
+- Ask to see more rooms: According to a Travelzoo deal expert: “If you are lucky, you’ll get a nice room the first time.
 But if you arrive in your room and hate it, immediately walk back down to the front desk.
-Explain that you are “disappointed” (be nice!) and you would like to see more rooms.
+Explain that you are ‘disappointed’ (be nice!) and you would like to see more rooms.
 Typically, I get two more keys at this point, and I always emphasize with the front desk that I want to go to a higher floor.
 The higher the floor, the better the room.
-Higher floors are generally more expensive, but the front desk staff often overlook this because they don’t like that you are disappointed.
-I was reminded of this last night at Hotel Vitale.
-The very nice lady at the front desk originally gave me room 257, which was right above the tram line.
-It had a nice view, but I really could not tolerate the idea of hearing the tram all night.
-I ended up in room 528, a much better room — much higher up!”
+Higher floors are generally more expensive, but the front desk staff often overlook this because they don’t like that you are disappointed.”

 Members can get best available rates and valuable extras (including upgrades at some hotels) by booking through Travelzoo.
 Start your search for a hotel deal at this collection of select hotels and resorts.